happypeter/happypeter.github.com/_posts/2010-9-8-kanas-suggestion.md

 I think by making this site pretty.
 But here I want to give my opinion on how we can add more beauty and reduce its unnecessary complexity.

-I take <http://www.apple.com/> as a example for good style.
+I take <http://www.apple.com/> as an example for good style.

 ### Logo

 I am not with you to choose _Tux_ as logo for your shop, it is simply not distinguishable enough from the standard tux logo.
 You have a character _Tao_ on that, but for me that is not related to your product.
 As a customer, all I want from a site is the info of the products and services.
 And I will be most satisfied if I experience the most in beauty and the least in complexity while getting all the info I want.
 If a site fail to do that, it will lose my love in the first 5 or 10 seconds.
 All in all, do not push content unrelated because of your personal taste, this is also for your slogan _ZiQiangBuXi_.

 A logo shall be unique, simple and preferably somewhat related to your product.
-For me I need a logo suitable for different colors, cause one day I may want to change the css of this site and have another color scheme.
+For me I need a logo suitable for different colors, because one day I may want to change the CSS of this site and have another color scheme.
 The logos of apple and ubuntu are good.

 ### Details

-You have not add your logo to your `<head><title>`, that is detail of cause, but _Devil Lives In Details_, the absence of this will be considered unprofessional in the picky eyes of your potential customers.
+You have not add your logo to your `<head><title>`, that is detail of course, but _Devil Lives In Details_, the absence of this will be considered unprofessional in the picky eyes of your potential customers.